PacificBiosciences/paraphase/docs/json.md

 - `genome_depth`: average sequencing depth across the whole genome.
 - `region_depth`: median and 80th percentile of the depth across positions in the target region, where the depth is the combined depth of all reads, i.e. considering genes and paralogs together.
 - `sample_sex`: inferred biological sex based on coverage of X and Y chromosomes.
+- `genes`: gene symbols for the genes and paralogs/pseudogenes analyzed in this region.

 ### Information on phased haplotypes
   - `sites_for_phasing` variant sites used for phasing (currently only using SNPs for phasing).